 A diabetic plate plan helps determine the right proportion of food types to help regulate blood sugar levels.
 This method helps to create a perfectly proportioned meal with a healthy balance of vegetables, protein, and carbohydrates.
 It is a simple procedure that does not require any counting, measuring, weighing or calculating.

 You will need a plate that is not too large, but big enough to satisfy your appetite.
 This plate can be divided into three sections

-Non-starchy vegetable that are low in carbohydrates do not raise blood sugar levels and are rich in vitamins, minerals and essential fibre.
+Non-starchy vegetable that is low in carbohydrates do not raise blood sugar levels and are rich in vitamins, minerals, and essential fibre.
 Common vegetables to fill the first half of your plate are cabbage, cucumber, carrot, okra, tomato, brinjal, mushrooms, green beans and bell pepper.

-Foods rich in carbohydrates could include brown rice, Millets,oatmeal, potato, fruits and dairy products like milk and yoghurt.
+Foods rich in carbohydrates could include brown rice, Millet, oatmeal, potato, fruits, and dairy products like milk and yogurt.

 New research has emerged to recommend people with prediabetes to take up regular weight training.
 Strength training primarily relies on the body’s metabolic system using glycogen as fuel.